Buying A House While in Chapter 13 Bankruptcy | 2025

 • Mortgage after Chapter 13 bankruptcy: 12 months after filing

 Of course, you’ll still have some extra hurdles to clear when buying a house while in Chapter 13 bankruptcy.
-A mortgage lender needs to see you’ve taken meaningful steps to improve your credit and debt management before it will approve you for a home loan.
+A mortgage lender will want to see you’ve taken meaningful steps to improve your credit and manage your debt before approving your home loan.

-The requirements to buy a house during or after Chapter 13 depend on the type of mortgage you hope to use.
+The requirements for buying a house while or after Chapter 13 depend on the type of mortgage you hope to use.
 Government-backed loans are more lenient about Chapter 13 on your credit report, while conforming loans (backed by Fannie Mae and Freddie Mac) impose longer waiting periods.

 How long do you have to wait to buy a house after Chapter 13?